 - We work directly with personal injury attorneys throughout Los Angeles County

-- No insurance required to start treatment
+- No health insurance required to start treatment

-- Detailed, attorney-ready medical reports provided
+- Detailed, attorney-ready medical reports provided throughout care

 - We accept all types of personal injury liens